-1980 Suzuki GS850G from United States of America
+1980 Suzuki GS850G from Republic of Ireland

 Would you buy another motorcycle from this manufacturer?
 Yes

 Review Date: 12th June, 2014

 I also had the pleasure of owning this beauty of a bike, it was indeed my favourite of all the bikes I've had over many years and many different styles of riding.
 I had lost the back end on this crappy road I travelled on to work, but other than that I could not fault the machine, it started every morning cold or wet (the only weather we Irish know) and delivered me wherever and before time haha.

 But the saddest thing I've experienced was having her stolen from outside my flat...
 I hope they went face first into a lamp post f***in scum... but I've been finding it hard to find a nice one since I've come back to the market for one again... all hail the mighty 850...

 30th Jun 2018, 04:09